-Front entrances, façade treatment and set back of the upper storey maintains street character development or redevelopment maintains the pedestrian friendly character of the streetscape, is compatible with the scale of apartments that have been built to date, and has minimal impact on adjacent single family development.
+Front entrances, façade treatment and set back of the upper storey maintains street character area is to walk up apartment that future apartment development and to ensure continue to accommodate development or redevelopment maintains the pedestrian friendly character of the streetscape, is compatible with the scale of apartments that have been built to date, and has minimal impact on adjacent single family development.
 Existing low intensity commercial development on 99 Street and on Whyte Avenue east of 97 Street should continue to provide neighbourhood level commercial services.
 Future commercial redevelopment should ensure that buildings abut the street to provide a pedestrian friendly environment.
 Expansion of commercial uses into the residential area should be discouraged, except under specific conditions.